deepblue523/h2echo/README.md

 # Overview
-This simple-to-use facility, `h2echo`, is designed to magnify the power of unit testing by allowing tests to run real SQL in place of only mocking.
+This simple-to-use facility, `H2Echo`, is designed to magnify the power of unit testing by allowing tests to run real SQL in place of only mocking.
 This makes it possible to test the SQL itself, plus ancillary things like result set field mapping and key generation, instead of just the thin DAO code.
 Without this ability unit tests are mocking and verifying against the same fake values, making the tests unscientific because they are unfalsifiable.

-## Flyway Scripts
+## SQL Scripts
 The SQL scripts are executed against an embedded H2 database in a manner that is mostly transparent to testing code.
 Here's a high-level explanation of the code:

-The `h2echo` class provides utility methods to run Flyway migration scripts on an H2 database to create a fresh schema for unit tests.
+The `H2Echo` class provides utility methods to run SQL scripts on an H2 database to create a fresh schema for unit tests.
 This allows tests to run against a known database state without needing a separate set of scripts specifically for H2.

-# Flyway Scripts Handling
+# SQL Scripts Handling
-1. File Retrieval: The method  `getFileList`  retrieves a list of migration script files from a specified resource directory.
+1.File Retrieval: The method  `getFileList`  retrieves a list of SQL script files from a specified resource directory.
-*Sorting

 2. The  `sortFlywayScriptsByVersion`  method sorts these scripts numerically by their version, extracted from the filename (e.g.,  `V1.0__script.sql` ).
+This sorting scheme is compatible with Flyway's default behavior, but may be extended later to support other schemes.

 3. Running Scripts:
-    - Main Execution: The core method  `runFlywayScriptsOnH2`  processes each script, adjusting SQL syntax where necessary to accommodate H2's limitations compared to MariaDB.
+    - Main Execution: The core method  `runSqlScriptsOnH2`  processes each script, adjusting SQL syntax where necessary to accommodate H2's limitations compared to MariaDB.
     - Adjustments: The method makes several adjustments to SQL statements, such as:
         - Modifying primary key syntax.
         - Removing unsupported features like triggers and stored procedures.